 Note that some patients mistake the swelling that follows surgery for the pollybeak deformity.
 This complication might be concealed by the swelling.
 After rhinoplasty, swelling may persist for up to a year.
 Until then, you cannot be certain if you have this issue.

 The deformity can be identified as early as 1-2 months post-surgery, but in some cases, it may not become apparent until 3-6 months after the procedure.
-Overall, the risk factors for developing a pollybeak deformity include the type of rhinoplasty performed, the surgical technique used, and individual healing characteristics.
+The type of rhinoplasty done, the surgical method employed, and personal recovery traits all contribute generally to the risk factors for a pollybeak deformity.

 Types of Beak Nose Deformity